paixram/mcbot/README.md

 -----
 # GOALS AND TODOS
-- Achieve a stable connection with servers (NOT PREMIUM) for the moment.
+- Achieve a stable connection with servers (NOT PREMIUM)/Cracked for the moment.

 - Find out about the different forms of authentication implemented by servers such as universocraft.

 - Improve efficiency when writing bytes to buffers.

+- Fix the Reconnect and resend packet responde log (NOT IS A PROBLEM, IS A LOG)
 ------

-# UPDATES
+# UPDATES (7/3/2023)
+- Reconnection in case of server disconnection.
+- Stable connection to the BongeeCord server.
 - Handling of packets received with the function:
 ```go
 p, _ := connection.ReceivePacket()